ankschoubey/old-blog/_posts/2022-01-04-git-commit-message-format.md

 | Links to Other Posts if Any | N    |
 | Tags Added                  | N    |
 | Released Publically         | N    |

+Git is the defacto standard of version control in 2021.
+By having good git practices, we make it easy for:
+- Understanding and sharing knowledge
+- Code reviews
+- Easily reverting changes

 I want to make sure that commit messages are easy to read and understand.